objcio/articles/2014-12-08-activity-tracing.md

 ---

-Tracking down crashes in asynchronous code is often hard, because the stack trace is confined to the crashed thread and you're missing contextual information.
-At the same time, writing asynchronous code has become significantly easier with technologies APIs like [libdispatch](TODO link Daniel's GCD article), operation queues, and [XPC](TODO link Daniel's XPC article).
+Tracking down crashes in asynchronous code is often very hard, because the stack trace is confined to the crashed thread and you're missing contextual information.
+At the same time, writing asynchronous code has become significantly easier with APIs like [libdispatch](/issue-2/low-level-concurrency-apis.html), operation queues, and [XPC](/issue-14/xpc.html).

 Activity tracing is a new technology introduced in iOS 8 and OS X 10.10 that aims to alleviate this problem.
 This year's WWDC had an excellent [session][wwdcsession] about it, but we thought it would be a good idea to give another overview here, since it is not widely known yet.